Top 14 Social Media Trends (2024 & 2025)

 Just five companies are expected to pull in nearly 52% of all global ad revenue in 2024; two are social media companies (Meta and ByteDance).

-In 2023, it’s expected that businesses will spend $68.45 billion on paid advertising on social media in the United States.
+Last year it was estimated that businesses spent $68.45 billion on paid advertising on social media in the United States.

 Per company, that amounts to an average of 19% of an organization’s total marketing budget.